 What Types of Dental Implants are Available?Dental implants are incredibly versatile.
 There are several different types available, enabling us to meet several different needs.

 A single tooth implant is one that replaces an individual tooth.
 It consists of a single post and a single crown.
 You may receive a single tooth implant if you are missing just one tooth or if you have individual teeth missing teeth in different areas of your mouth.
 In some cases, you may even have individual implants right next to one another.
+Read More About Single Tooth Implants.

 A multiple teeth implant is sometimes called an implant supported bridge.
 It is often used when replacing two or more consecutive teeth, providing an alternative to a traditional bridge or partial denture.
 The number of posts needed to support your replacement teeth will depend upon your specific circumstances.
+Read More About Multiple Teeth Implants.

 A full arch replacement, also called an implant supported denture, is an alternative to a traditional full denture.
 This type of restoration replaces an entire arch of teeth.
 Your replacement teeth are supported by 6 to 8 implant posts.